Transport group Stagecoach said it had traded well in its first half due to a strong performance from its British rail and US bus businesses.

-The company, said like-for-like revenues at its British rail unit rose 7.9 per cent in the 24 weeks to October 14, while sales at its North America coach business, which includes Megabus, rose 10.7 per cent.
+The Scotland-based company yesterday said like-for-like revenues at its British rail unit rose 7.9 per cent in the 24 weeks to October 14, while sales at its North America coach business, which includes Megabus, rose 10.7 per cent.

-Its British regional bus division reported a 3.6 per cent sales uplift during the period but its London bus business posted revenues down 0.9 per cent after it dropped some contracts as part of a restructuring drive.
+Its regional bus division in the UK reported a 3.6 per cent sales uplift during the period but its London bus business posted revenues down 0.9 per cent after it dropped some contracts as part of a restructuring drive.

-Virgin Rail, jointly owned by Stagecoach and Richard Branson’s Virgin Group, was last month stripped of the West Coast Mainline franchise, which runs from London to Scotland, after Britain’s Department for Transport (DfT) awarded the 13 year franchise to rival FirstGroup.
+Virgin Rail, jointly owned by Stagecoach and Richard Branson’s Virgin Group, was last month stripped of the West Coast Mainline franchise, which runs from London to Scotland, after the Department for Transport (DfT) awarded the 13-year franchise to rival FirstGroup.

 However, the DfT has since asked Virgin and Stagecoach to continue operating the service for up to 13 months from December, while it revamps the country’s rail franchising process.